paulca55/markdown-docs/Web Development Tools.md

 **Test command:** `npm -v`

+_Note: You can use the command `npm root -g` to show where global node_modules folder is._

 #### Possible Issues

 If the test above doesn’t display a _npm_ version, you may have to add _npm_ to the